 - Connected – Build trusted, personal connections with each other.
 Be a team.

-New Relic’s employees and contractors are also required to adhere to a Code of Conduct, which can be downloaded here.
-It reflects the business practices and principles of behavior that supports these values and is reviewed for any necessary updates regularly.
+New Relic’s employees and contractors are also required to adhere to a Code of Conduct (the “Code”), which can be downloaded here.
+All employees complete training when they join us and at least annually thereafter to ensure they remain aware of and agree to comply with our Code and other applicable policies and procedures.
+The Code reflects the business practices and principles of behavior that supports our values and is reviewed for any necessary updates regularly.
 Among other things, the Code sets forth guidelines regarding:

 - legal compliance;